BBaysinger/bb-portfolio/docs/private-content-workflow.md

 - `ALLOW_PROD_WRITE=true npm run content:migrate -- --source dev --target prod --confirm-prod-write`
 - `npm run content:pull:prod:content-dir`
 - `npm run content:pull:prod:content-dir:dry`
-- These commands use the content root from `.env.local` by default.
+- The pull/import commands use the content root from `.env.local` by default.
+- `content:migrate` does not use the configured content root; it stages internally and applies directly to the target environment.
 - Any target of `dev` requires `ALLOW_DEV_WRITE=true` before it will write into the dev environment.
 - Any target of `prod` requires `ALLOW_PROD_WRITE=true`; aggregate migrations also require an extra production confirmation step.